gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 **Match with image database.** Possible choice: BOW, Exhaustive, Deep learning( `NetVLAD <https://www.di.ens.fr/willow/research/netvlad/>`_ ).
 Or **Match with whole map/local map**.
 Exhaustive match will be too slow for our real time application, so we choost to use vocabulary tree method (~BOW).

 * we used the `FBOW <https://github.com/rmsalinas/fbow>`_ method.
 It run extremely fast, 300 ms for an input image.
 However the precision is not satisfying.
-It is either because of the bad reconstructed vocabulary or because the image set have too much duplicate features, or both.
 * We can use the voc tree method of original colmap, it's just that its calculation is too time consuming.
 * The feature matching time consumed is not satisfying neither.